ciribob/DCS-CTLD/README.md

     * Count Crates in Zone
 	    * Works for both crates added by the Mission Editor and Crates spawned by Transports
 	* Count soldiers extracted to a zone (the soldiers disappear)
+* Waypoint triggers to force dropped groups to head to a location
 * Advanced Scripting Callback system

 A complete test mission is included.